zingale/computational_astrophysics/content/elliptic_multigrid/intro/elliptic-problems.md

 $$\int_\Omega f d\Omega = 0$$

-The same condition will apply, if the boundary conditions are periodic.
+The same condition will apply if the boundary conditions are periodic.